These easy, delicious, homemade sugar cookies with sprinkles make a delightful addition to the cookie jar.

 - 2 tablespoons sprinkles

-- Add the vanilla extract and room-temperature egg and beat for 2-3 minutes until the egg is completely incorporated and the mixture is nice and fluffy.1 large egg, 2 teaspoons vanilla
+- Add the vanilla extract and room-temperature egg and beat for 2-3 minutes until the egg is completely incorporated and the mixture is nice and fluffy.1 egg, 2 teaspoons vanilla extract

 - Using an ice-cream scoop or 2-tablespoon cookie scoop and portion out the cookies.
 Place the portioned cookies on a sheet of parchment on a plate or baking tray.
 Allow the cookies to rest in the fridge for 2 hours or overnight.
 If resting for longer than 2 hours, store the cookies in an airtight container in a single layer or cover the plate with plastic wrap.